 The current or future operations of the Company, including exploration and development activities and commencement of production on its mineral property interests, require permits from various foreign, federal, state and local governmental authorities and such operations are and will be governed by laws and regulations governing prospecting, development, mining, production, exports, taxes, labour standards, occupational health, waste disposal, toxic substances, land use, environmental protection, mine safety and other matters.
 Companies engaged in the development and operation of mines and related facilities generally experience increased costs, and delays in production and other schedules as a result of the need to comply with applicable laws, regulations and permits.
-There can be no assurance that approvals and permits required in order for the Company to commence production on its various properties will be obtained.
-Additional permits and studies, which may include environmental impact studies conducted before permits can be obtained, are necessary prior to operation of the other properties in which the Company has interests and there can be no assurance that the Company will be able to obtain or maintain all necessary permits that may be required to commence construction, development or operation of mining facilities at these properties on terms which enable operations to be conducted at economically justifiable costs.
+There can be no assurance that approvals and permits required in order for the

-Management's Discussion and Analysis For the Year ended December 31, 2019 (expressed in United States dollars)
+(formerly, Canarc Resource Corp.)
+Management's Discussion and Analysis For the Year ended December 31, 2020 (expressed in United States dollars)